Decorating with Pink Lights

 Consider trying the following ideas:

-• Adorning your dining room sideboard with pink mini lights for soft and complexion-enhancing light.
+• Adorning your dining room sideboard with pink mini lights for soft, complexion-enhancing light.

-• Fill a couple of large glass vases with light sets and place them on a buffet or side table.
+• Fill two large glass vases with light sets and place them on a buffet or side table.

 • Wrap an indoor palm or ficus to create a glowing architectural accent.